 Auckland Lotto Player Wins $1 Million

-One lucky Lotto player from Auckland will be celebrating a mid-week windfall after winning $1 million with Lotto First Division in tonight’s live Lotto draw.
+One lucky Lotto player from Auckland will be dancing in their living room after winning $1 million with Lotto First Division in tonight’s live Lotto draw.

 Lotto NZ is proud to support Gambling Harm Awareness Week, which runs from Monday 4 September to Sunday 10 September.
 At Lotto NZ, we always want you to play our games in a way that is fun and healthy, and we have a range of tips and tools on how to Play Smart at www.lottonzplaysmart.co.nz.